+Appendices

-Appendices Appendix A: Definition of Economic Development Zones by R.I.
+Appendix A: Definition of Economic Development Zones by R.I.
 Gen Laws § 44-30-1.1(a) through § 44-30-1.1(b)

-"(a) This section shall only apply to writers, composers and artists residing within a section of the defined economic development zone within the city of Providence, Pawtucket, Woonsocket or Warwick, or the economic development zone within the town of Westerly as defined in § 44-18-30B(c)(1)(i), or within the city of Newport or within the town of Tiverton or the town of Little Compton, or within those areas of the town of Warren which are zoned "waterfront district," "special district," "village business district," "manufacturing district," "business district" or "Warren historic district", or a tax pass-through entity wholly owned by one or more such individuals and who create such work while residing in the zone, or in the case of Newport or the town of Little Compton, within those areas of the city or town which are zoned "general business," "waterfront business" or "limited business" or have been designated by the city of Newport as part of the arts district, or in the case of Warren, within those areas of the town which are zoned "waterfront district," "special district," "village business district," "manufacturing district," "business district" or "Warren historic district," or in the case of Tiverton with those areas of the town which are zoned "business commercial," "business waterfront" or "village commercial."
-For the purposes of this section, a "work" means an original and creative work, whether written, composed, created or executed for "one-of-a-kind, limited" production, before or after the passing of this section, which falls into one of the following categories: (1) a book or other writing; (2) a play or the performance of said play; (3) a musical composition or the performance of said composition; (4) a painting or other like picture; (5) a sculpture; (6) traditional and fine crafts; (7) the creation of a film or the acting of said film; (8) the creation of a dance or the performance of said dance.
+"(a) This section shall only apply to writers, composers, and artists residing within a section of the defined economic development zone within the city of Providence, Pawtucket, Woonsocket, Warwick, or East Providence, or the economic development zone within the town of Westerly as defined in § 44-18-30B(c)(1)(i), or within the city of Newport or within the town of Tiverton or the town of Little Compton, or within those areas of the town of Warren that are zoned "waterfront district," "special district," "village business district," "manufacturing district," "business district," or "Warren historic district," or a tax pass-through entity wholly owned by one or more such individuals and who create such work while residing in the zone, or in the case of Newport or the town of Little Compton, within those areas of the city or town that are zoned "general business," "waterfront business," or "limited business," or have been designated by the city of Newport as part of the arts district, or in the case of Warren, within those areas of the town that are zoned "waterfront district," "special district," "village business district," "manufacturing district," "business district," or "Warren historic district," or in the case of Tiverton within those areas of the town that are zoned "business commercial," "business waterfront," or "village commercial."
+For the purposes of this section, a "work" means an original and creative work, whether written, composed, created, or executed for "one-of-a-kind, limited" production, before or after the passing of this section, that falls into one of the following categories: (1) A book or other writing; (2) A play or the performance of said play; (3) A musical composition or the performance of said composition; (4) A painting or other like picture; (5) A sculpture; (6) Traditional and fine crafts; (7) The creation of a film or the acting of said film; (8) The creation of a dance or the performance of said dance.
 For purposes of this section, a "work" does not apply to any piece or performance created or executed for industry oriented or related production.